The latest issue of Consumer Reports magazine recommends that consumers avoid mortgage brokers when seeking home loan financing.

 As Councilman aptly pointed out in his letter, “bank originators are not licensed, tested, or required to have the same education, as non-bank originators.
 They even have less stringent criminal background standards.”

-And let’s be honest, everyone’s pretty much going with a 30-year fixed mortgage these days.
+But let’s be honest, everyone’s pretty much going with a 30-year fixed mortgage these days.
 The exotic stuff is largely gone, and borrowers will generally only go with FHA if they have to, or if it’s significantly cheaper.

 Councilman closed his letter by inviting the editors of Consumer Reports to do a ride along at some broker shops and attend a NAMB conference.
 And even challenged the magazine to post his letter in its publication.